Published On: Jun 05 2013 11:52:37 AM CDTUpdated On: Oct 19 2015 07:58:33 PM CDT

 "I was in my office in the high rise across the street and felt and heard a rumbling, a very unusual sound," eyewitness Ari Barker told CNN.

-Two people remained trapped under "tons of rubble," early Wednesday afternoon, Fire Commissioner Lloyd Ayers told reporters.
+Two people remained trapped under "tons of rubble" after the collapse, Fire Commissioner Lloyd Ayers told reporters.
 "We have located them and we're going to continue until we can get them out and we can get them to hospitals."

-Here is what the building looked like before Wednesday's collapse.
+Here is what the building looked like before the collapse.

 "This happened a block from my workplace," CNN iReporter Adrienne Madenspacher said.
 "We had no idea what the sirens were about until one of the employees passed by.
 It's an old four-story apartment building connected to a Salvation Army amidst the high rises.
 Streets are closed off from cars and pedestrians."

 CNN iReporter Matan Segal said of the building collapse, "I was extremely concerned because a close friend of mine lives right by the intersection of 22nd and Market.
 I read the news report ... and saw the graphic imagery, and felt the urge to head to the scene immediately.
 On my way over all I could hear is sirens."

 CNN iReporter Josh Rozell speaks about the building collapse, saying "I saw streets closed from 21st Street to 30th Street, and multiple rescue vehicles, including about five ambulances.
 Several firefighters were still digging through the rubble trying to find any victims."

 Investigators with the Oxnard Police Department are now having to deal with Oxnard's seventh and eighth homicides of the year.
 The fatal shootings occurred on Saturday nearly six hours apart from each other in different parts of the City.